Mr. Hooper: Development and description

 Davis described Mr. Hooper as "slightly cranky but good-hearted".
-Gikow called Mr. Hooper "curmudgeonly".
-Davis stated that since Mr. Hooper's appearance in the first episode of Sesame Street, he had become many things to many young children, "... the guy in the apron at the far side of the generation gap, his half-lens glasses slipping down his nose".
-Davis also stated that Hooper's Store, which he called "an idealized social institution", is an extension of Mr. Hooper's personality.
-Mr. Hooper has a special relationship with the Muppet character Big Bird, who would often come into Hooper's Store for a birdseed milkshake and a chat.
-A running gag in the show was that Big Bird would often mispronounce Mr. Hooper's name, although most attempts ended in "ooper", such as "Looper" or "Cooper".
+Gikow called him "curmudgeonly".
+Davis said that since Mr. Hooper's appearance in the first episode of Sesame Street, he had become many things to many young children, "the guy in the apron at the far side of the generation gap, his half-lens glasses slipping down his nose".
+Davis also said that Hooper's Store, which he called "an idealized social institution", is an extension of Mr. Hooper's personality.
+Mr. Hooper has a special relationship with Big Bird, who often came into Hooper's Store for a birdseed milkshake and a chat.
+A running gag in the show was that Big Bird often mispronounced Mr. Hooper's name, although most attempts ended in "ooper", such as "Looper" or "Cooper".
 Mr. Hooper's first name, Harold, was not revealed until the character earned a GED during night school.

-Mr. Hooper's last appearances on Sesame Street aired in 1983, but Lee's last segments for the show were taped in November 1982.
+Mr. Hooper's last appearances on Sesame Street aired in 1983, but were taped in November 1982.
 Lee participated in the Macy's Thanksgiving Day Parade with other Sesame Street characters a few days before he died of a heart attack on December 7, 1982.

 Death of Mr. Hooper

-When Will Lee died on December 7, 1982, instead of recasting the role for the character (replacing Will Lee with a new actor so Mr. Hooper could still be in the show), explaining Mr. Hooper's departure (by saying that he had retired and/or moved away), or simply dropping him from the show without explanation, the producers of Sesame Street decided to have the character pass away and use the episode to teach their young audience about the difficult topic of death.
-According to CTW researcher Rosemarie Truglio and her colleagues, the episode was one of the many social issues relevant to preschoolers the show has dealt with throughout its history.
-Executive producer Dulcy Singer reported that they followed their instincts to be "honest and straightforward" and to "deal with it head-on".
+The producers of Sesame Street considered several ways to proceed after Lee's death, including recasting the role, writing around Lee's death, and dropping him from the show without explanation.
+Ultimately, they decided to have the character die as well, using episode #1839 to teach their audience about the difficult topic of death.
+According to CTW researcher Rosemarie Truglio and her colleagues, death is one of many social issues relevant to preschoolers the show has dealt with.
+Executive producer Dulcy Singer said they followed their instincts to be "honest and straightforward" and to "deal with it head-on".